 If non-signatories participate in an arbitration, they are generally subject to the same rules and procedures as signatories.
+Certain institutional rules provide for joinder of third parties, for example the AAA/ICDR International Arbitration Rules (article 7).

 13 Groups of companies